 After your pupils are completely dilated, your doctor makes small incisions on the edge of the cornea to allow surgical tools to reach the lens.
 Then, they remove the capsule on the lens to enable access to the cataract.
 The doctor then splits the lens into manageable pieces for removal.

 Splitting the lens typically involves a process called phacoemulsification.
-The doctor inserts an ultrasound probe that emits waves to impact the lens and break it up into quadrants.
+The doctor inserts an ultrasound probe that emits waves to impact the lens and breaks it up into quadrants.
 The doctor then uses a suction device to remove the lens fragments.

 After removing the cataract, your doctor will insert an intraocular lens (IOL) into the same place as your old lens.